temanuel1/sport-suggest-mcp/README.md

 ## 🛠️ How It Works

-Sport Suggest MCP provides Claude with two powerful tools that return rich, structured data.
+Sport Suggest MCP provides Claude with three powerful tools that return rich, structured data.
 Claude then analyzes this data conversationally to understand what YOU want to watch.

 ### 1. `get_nfl_scores` - Live & Upcoming NFL Games